happilymarrieddad/k8s-hyperledger-fabric-2.2/README.md

 [Click Here](https://github.com/happilymarrieddad/k8s-hyperledger-fabric-2.2/blob/master/PRODUCTION.md)

-## Some other ways to run the network
+## Some other ways to run the network (good place to look for automation scripts in cli-peer start scripts)

 Of if you want to use the auto-join yaml: NOTE - this is experimental and it may not work for you
 - uses some unique scripts to auto join the peers and install chaincodes